Using ChatGPT to Edit Your Writing: What It Gets Right and Dangerously Wrong

 It Cannot Evaluate Your Argument

-ChatGPT cannot tell you whether your argument is sound.
+ChatGPT can't tell you whether your argument is sound.
 It can make your argument read more fluently, which can actually make a weak argument harder to identify, both for you and for your reader.
-A poorly reasoned essay that has been smoothed by ChatGPT still has a poorly reasoned argument.
-It is now just harder to see.
+A poorly reasoned essay that's been smoothed by ChatGPT still has a poorly reasoned argument.
+It's now just harder to see.
+This is one of the many writing problems AI tools can't fix.

-This is particularly relevant for students, where the quality of the argument is usually what is being assessed.
+This is particularly relevant for students, where the quality of the argument is usually what's being assessed.
 A well-edited but logically flawed submission is still a logically flawed submission.

 It Applies Generic Standards to Specialized Writing